 Shannon and Matt, 21 yo, are a British couple originally from the small town of Shrewsbury, West Midlands, England.
-They are currently on their 2nd year Working Holiday Visa and started their Australian trip on 14 September 2015.
+They are on a Working Holiday Visa.
 Extremely motivated and prepared, they worked and saved a lot back in England to be able to make the best of their Aussie experience.
 18 months later, Matt just got offered a sponsorship in Australia.
 Shannon accepted to answer a few questions so she could share her experience with the community.

 First months in Australia